 - MSc Water Science, Policy and Management

-- Applicants must be applying to start a new graduate course at Oxford.
+- Applicants must be applying to start a new undergraduate or postgraduate degree course at Oxford.

 - You should be intending to return to your country of ordinary residence once your course is completed.
 Students currently at Oxford are not eligible to apply unless they are already Weidenfeld-Hoffmann scholars.